dukelec/cdbus/Readme.md

 E.g. The tiny CDCTL-Bx module support SPI and I<sup>2</sup>C interfaces:
 (This module is completely open source, including the source code and gerber files, in the `example/` directory.)
 <img alt="cdctl_bx" src="docs/img/cdctl_bx.jpg" width="600px">

+For a list of CDBUS-related ASIC chips, please refer to the [wiki](https://github.com/dukelec/cdbus/wiki) page.

 More relevant projects that may interest you:
  - CDBUS GUI: https://github.com/dukelec/cdbus_gui